QAGovaerts/QAGovaerts.github.io/_posts/2023-08-19-installing_docker.md

 `traefik.http.services.MY-SERVICE.loadbalancer.server.scheme=https`
 : By default Traefik connects to services over HTTP, this is to tell Traefik to use HTTPS instead of HTTP for this service.

+`traefik.docker.network=proxy`
+: Explicitly tell Traefik which Docker network to use if there are multiple Docker networks connected to the container.

 ### Network